 Before taking off for your first solo flight, you should be comfortable reading and interpreting radar information.
 You should also understand how to apply that information as part of your aviation risk management process.

-Dr. David Ison’s Navigating Weather book is a great first step.
-Ison walks you through essential radar concepts including operation and interpretation.
-All explanations include real-world examples to help you understand and implement what you’re reading.
+The ASA's Aviation Weather Handbook is a great first step.
+This book walks you through essential radar concepts including operation and interpretation.

 3. Airplane Flying Handbook